-Nystagmus that develops later, mostly in adults, is called "acquired nystagmus".
+Nystagmus that develops later, mostly in adults, is called acquired nystagmus.
 Anything that damages the areas of the brain that control eye movements can result in acquired nystagmus.

-Acquired nystagmus is usually a sign of another underlying condition such as stroke, multiple sclerosis, brain tumour, head injury or the effects of a drug.
+Acquired nystagmus is usually a sign of another underlying condition such as stroke, multiple sclerosis, brain tumour, head injury or the effects of certain prescribed or recreational drugs.